soroushiliyat/shahryar-store/README.md

 A real-world industrial React website built for Shahryar Store — designed, developed, and deployed by [Soroush Iliyat](https://github.com/soroushiliyat).
 This project showcases responsive design, multilingual support, and performance optimization tailored for Iranian and international markets.

+## 💡 Purpose

+This project was built as a real-world industrial storefront for Shahryar Store, with the goal of showcasing modern UI/UX, multilingual support, and performance optimization.
+It also serves as a portfolio piece for international employment and migration readiness.

 ---

 ## 🚀 Live Demo